LilouCode/LilouCode/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=LilouCode&theme=cobalt&layout=compact)](https://github.com/LilouCode/github-readme-stats)

 ## 🧢 Different hats I wear:
 - Front End Developer
 - UI/UX designer
 - UI developer
 - Software Engineer
+- Product Designer
-- Content creator
+- Brand Designer
 - Co-founder
+- Volunteer

 ## 🔭 My code selection:
 You can take a look at the different repositories that I've recently made but here is a selection of some of my projects that show different aspects of my skills with some extra documents 📄⚗️